Leveraging Internet Principles to Build a Quantum Network: Transport Layer

 We can directly borrow any TCP congestion control algorithm (e.g., Reno, Vegas, Tahoe, or CUBIC \cite{Kurose_2012}) and apply it to \ac{QTCP}.
-In the following, we describe the algorithm we employed and the motivations behind our design choices.
+In the following, we describe the algorithm we used and the motivation behind our design choices.
 We adopt an AIMD congestion control with congestion avoidance and slow start phases.
-We choose a window-based congestion control, where the control knob (\emph{window size}) is the maximum number of q-datagrams that the flow can concurrently have in flight on the network.
+We choose window-based congestion control, where the control knob (\emph{window size}) is the maximum number of q-datagrams that the flow can concurrently have in flight within the network.
 The congestion controller tracks the current number of q-datagrams in the network using QTCP acknowledgments.

-During the slow start phase, the algorithm increases the window size $w = w + 1$ every time the flow source receives a \ac{QTCP} acknowledgment.
+During the slow start phase, the algorithm increases the window size $w \gets w + 1$ every time the flow source receives a \ac{QTCP} acknowledgment.
 During the congestion avoidance phase, the window size is increased only after receiving $w$ acknowledgments (additive increase).

 Since the Network layer is a best-effort service, q-datagrams can be lost before they reach their destination.
 The algorithm interprets q-datagram losses as congestion events.
 When a congestion event is detected, the algorithm halves the window size $w = w/2$ (multiplicative decrease).